Leonardo Ulloa: Almería

 Ulloa posted similar numbers in 2009–10, but Castellón were relegated after finishing 22nd and last.
 In late June 2010 he moved to another club in the country, Almería, signing a five-year contract.

 On 13 September 2010, in only his second official match for the Andalusians, Ulloa scored in the last minute for a 2–2 La Liga home draw against Real Sociedad, after an individual effort.
-The following month, against the same opponent in the Copa del Rey's round-of-32 first leg, he netted twice in the last 20 minutes to help his team come back from 0–2 to win 3–2, in the Basque Country.
+The following month, against the same opponent in the Copa del Rey's round-of-32 first leg, he netted twice in the last 20 minutes to help his team come back from 2–0 to win 3–2 in the Basque Country.

 On 22 December 2010, again in the domestic cup, Ulloa scored three goals and assisted on another, as Almería beat Mallorca 4–3 in the first leg, winning 8–6 on aggregate.
 On 16 January 2011 he took his league tally to five, netting in a 1–1 home draw against Real Madrid after finishing a move from countryman Pablo Piatti.

-Ulloa was crowned the 2011–12 season's top scorer, but Almería failed to regain their top-flight status after finishing seventh.
+Ulloa was crowned the 2011–12 season's top scorer at 28 goals, but Almería failed to regain their top-flight status after finishing seventh.

 Brighton & Hove Albion

 On 16 January 2013, Ulloa transferred to Championship side Brighton & Hove Albion on a four-and-a-half-year deal, for an undisclosed fee believed to be around £2 million.
 He scored on his debut ten days later, in a 2–3 home loss against Arsenal in the fourth round of the FA Cup.

 On 2 March 2013, Ulloa became the first ever player to score a hat-trick at Falmer Stadium, during Brighton's 4–1 win over Huddersfield Town.
-Two weeks later he scored twice against Crystal Palace in a 3–0 victory, also at home, contributing to his team's first home win in the M23 derby since 1988; manager Gus Poyet described him as "different class"; he continued his scoring run on the 30th, with his ninth goal in 12 matches coming in a 2–2 draw at Nottingham Forest.
+Two weeks later, he scored twice against Crystal Palace in a 3–0 victory also at home, contributing to his team's first home win in the M23 derby since 1988; manager Gus Poyet described him as "different class", and he continued his scoring run on the 30th, with his ninth goal in 12 matches coming in a 2–2 draw at Nottingham Forest.

-On 27 April 2013, Ulloa scored the goal that confirmed Brighton's place in the Championship play-offs, heading the 88th-minute winner to secure a 2–1 success at Leeds United.
-The following season, on 3 May 2014 and again through a header, he netted in the last minute to once again send the club to the play-offs, helping to a comeback at Nottingham Forest and 2–1 win.
+On 27 April 2013, Ulloa scored the goal that confirmed Brighton's place in the Championship play-offs, heading the 88th-minute winner to secure a 2–1 away defeat of Leeds United.
+The following season, on 3 May 2014 and again through a header, he netted in the last minute to once again send them to the play-offs, helping to a comeback at Nottingham Forest and 2–1 win.